dustinpoissant/ElJS/README.md

 El("my-element", {
   /* ... */
   watch: { // All properties are optional
-    attributes: "class name",
+    attributes: ["class", "info"],
     children: true,
     text: true
   }
 });
 ```

-The `watch` property is an object that describes that changes should trigger the `changed` function.
+The `watch` property is an object that describes what changes should trigger the `changed` function.

 - `attributes`
   - `false` = Do not watch for changes to attributes.
   - `true` = Watch all attributes for changes.
   - Array = Watch the attributes listed in the array.
   - String = Watch the attributes listed in the string (comma or space delimited).
 - `children`
-    - `true` = Watch for nodes being added or removed from this element.
+  - `true` = Watch for child nodes being added or removed from this element.
-    - `false` = Do not watch for nodes being added or removed from this element.
+  - `false` = Do not watch for child nodes being added or removed from this element.
 - `text`
-    - `true` = Watch for the text changes within this element and it's children.
+  - `true` = Watch for the `innerText` of this element changing.
   - `false` = Do not watch for text changes.

  By default, the `watch` object has all properties set to `true`.
 Limiting this to only watch for specific changes will greatly increase your page's performance.